Sample CAMB Parameter file

 re_delta_redshift = 1.5

-#re_ionization_frac=-1 sets to become fully ionized using YE to get helium contribution
+#re_ionization_frac=-1 sets it to become fully ionized using Yhe to get helium contribution

 #Otherwise x_e varies from 0 to re_ionization_frac